 With a few simple choices, you can enjoy fresh rosemary, basil, oregano, and more all year long.

-- 💡 How much light your indoor herbs really need to stay healthy
+- How much light indoor herbs need to stay compact and productive.

-- 🍽️ Simple harvest tricks to keep herbs growing longer
+- Simple harvest tips that keep herbs producing longer.

-- ✨ Helpful next-step guides to expand your indoor edible garden
+- Next-step guides to expand your indoor edible setup.

 If you’ve ever wanted fresh herbs right in your kitchen without needing a backyard, you’re in the right place.